 Treatment for teenage mental health, depression, teen anxiety, and other challenges takes time and care.
 Different stages of the healing process may require different levels of care.
 Therefore, it’s helpful to understand the difference between inpatient vs. residential treatment, as well as inpatient therapy vs. outpatient care.

-Optimal treatment of mental health issues takes into account an adolescent’s individual needs and situation.
-As a result, experts recommend the best approach for each phase of treatment.
-Hence, teens might receive treatment first in a residential setting.
-Then they may go to an outpatient program.
-Subsequently, they can receive services at a community teen mental health center.
+Optimal treatment takes into account an adolescent’s individual needs and history, as well as their severity of their diagnosis.
+Following an in-depth assessment, experts can recommend the best approach for each phase of treatment.
+Hence, teens might receive treatment first in an inpatient mental health unit of a hospital, transfer to a residential setting, step down to an outpatient program, and then receive weekly therapy and/or attend support groups at a community teen mental health center.

-- Hospital inpatient—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days
+- Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

-Within those three categories are more subtle differences.
-Let’s take a look at each of the types of mental health treatment and how they support teens.
+Within those categories are more subtle differences.
+Let’s take a look at the difference between inpatient and residential treatment, as well as inpatient vs. outpatient mental health programs.

 Teen Residential Treatment Programs